 California Civil Procedure (SD 202)

 This course examines practical aspects of civil litigation in California, including tactical considerations influencing an attorney's decision to choose state or federal court.
-Students taking this course will no longer graduate with the unwarranted assumption that state civil procedure operates in lockstep with the federal model presented in their introductory civil procedure course.
-That is an especially precarious assumption, because both state and federal civil procedure are tested on the California Bar Examination.
-This course presents a number of fresh concepts not covered in the prior course, that are unique to California practice.
-It thus reinforces the perspective of the student who wants to review some FRCP basics, and also enter practice with a background for choosing knowledgeably between California's state and federal courts.
-Its doctrinal component is rooted in the casebook method.
-Its skills component includes the following: (1) a moot court format-providing each student with the opportunity to argue at least a half-dozen assigned cases during the semester, which augments the overall course grade with oral argument points (5 points); (2) a practical midterm-such as drafting a pleading or a motion, so that students will have a job application writing sample, based on the example provided in the course supplement available in the TJSL bookstore (five points); and (3) a bar-oriented Performance Test final examination (about 50 points)-providing students with a third opportunity to practice like it's real, so that when it's real, it will be like they practiced.
+Students taking this course will no longer graduate with the unwarranted assumption that state civil procedure operates in lockstep with the model presented in their introductory Fed Civ Pro course.
+That is an especially precarious assumption.
+Both state and federal civil procedure are tested on the California Bar Examination-given in the common law jurisdiction that varies the most from federal procedure.
+This course presents a number of fresh concepts, not covered in the federal course, that are unique to California practice.
+Cal Civ Pro thus reinforces the perspective of the student who wants to review key FRCP basics, while entering practice with a vastly improved foundation-not only for learning critical practice concepts, but also for choosing knowledgeably between California's state and federal courts.
+This class features a mini-review, every week, to promote student long-term memory.
+Students who prefer not to review until semester's end should not take this course.
+Cal Civ Pro's doctrinal component is rooted in the casebook method.
+But students who prefer a rehash of their 1L experience should not take this skills version of Cal Civ Pro.
+It is designed to prepare nascent lawyers for the practice of law, far more so than Professor Slomanson's federal civil procedure course.
+Students taking this course will glean additional practice perspectives regarding professionalism, oral advocacy, collaborative learning, and legal skills development.
+Its skills component features the following assessment tools: (1) moot court format-providing each student with the opportunity to argue assigned cases or problems during the semester-which is the basis for graded oral argument [10 points]; (2) practical midterm-such as drafting a demurrer or motion to strike, which has fulfilled the need for a job application writing sample for a number of students [10 points]; and (3) Performance Test final examination [approximately 50 points].
+Students who would prefer to encounter the Performance Test format in bar review (two months before the bar exam) should not take this skills version of the course.
+These course components provide students with an ideal opportunity to practice like it's real, so that when it's real, it will be like they practiced.

 Return to Elective Courses